becky82/mteh/extra_chars/characters-to-know-exist.md

 ### Syllables not covered by MteH

 Here we survey the syllables which don't occur in MteH.
-First, the syllables cēn and děi arise in Mandarin as 多音字 (polyphones):
+First, the syllable děi arise in Mandarin as a 多音字 (polyphone):

-> 参差不齐 (cēn cī bù qí)
 > 得 (děi)

 The character: